 - If alcohol and tobacco are included, current substance users approximate 60.2% (165 million people)

-- 20.3 million people in the US age 12 or older had a substance abuse disorder
+- 20.3 million people in the US age 12 or older had a substance use disorder

-- 14.8 million people with an alcohol use disorder
+- 14.8 million people had an alcohol use disorder

-- 8.1 million with an illegal drug disorder
+- 8.1 million had an illegal drug disorder

-- Cannabis is the most commonly abused drug with 4.4 million people meeting the criteria for cannabis use disorder.
+- Cannabis is the most commonly misused drug, with 4.4 million people meeting the criteria for cannabis use disorder

-- 2 million people had an opioid disorder (including prescription pain reliever and/or heroin abuse)
+- 2 million people had an opioid use disorder (including prescription pain reliever and/or heroin abuse)

 - 22% of males and 17% of females had used illegal drugs or misused prescription drugs in 2018